rogerbinns/apsw/doc/install.rst

   repository copy at the end.
 The file is signed and :ref:`can be verified <verifydownload>`.

-  The file also includes a copy of the built documentation with no analytics, but does include fonts from the documentation theme provider.
+  The file also includes a copy of the built documentation in HTML format with no analytics in the ``doc/`` subdirectory.

-* After extracting the zip, create a file named ``setup.apsw`` that sits alongside ``setup.py`` with the following contents:
+* After extracting the zip, replace the file named ``setup.apsw`` that sits alongside ``setup.py`` with the following contents:

   .. code-block:: ini